microsoft/pai/pai-management/doc/cluster-bootup.md

 ## Step 1b.
 Prepare PAI configuration: A quick start approach using `paictl` tool <a name="step-1b"></a>

-The second way, which is designed for fast deployment, is to generate a set of default configuration files from a very simple stariting-point file using the `paictl` maintenance tool:
+The second way, which is designed for fast deployment, is to generate a set of default configuration files from a very simple starting-point file using the `paictl` maintenance tool:

 ```
 python paictl.py cluster generate-configuration \